ulfk/dotnet-ai-workshop/instructions/2_Embeddings.md

 ## Optional: Semantic opposites

-If embedding similarity is measured from -1 to +1, what are the most semantically different two strings you can find?
-Can you find any string pair whose similarity is close to -1?
+If cosine similarity is measured from -1 to +1, what are the most semantically different two strings you can find?
+Can you find any string pair whose cosine similarity is close to -1?
 What about two opposite-meaning statements?

 This is a bit of a trick question so don't spend too long on it.
 Just give it a quick go if you can.